tigeryant/sei-project-one/readme.md

 Go through commits and comment on them

+Include a screenshot of the game in action

 ## Overview
 ## Architecture
 mention MVC here (and the observer/strategy pattern?).
 Talk about the different classes,

+Include screenshot showing architecture
 ## Control flow

 ## Challenges